 Do you sit down and practice your instrument, or do you just play it?
 Growing up, I don’t know if I knew that there was much of a difference.
 Practicing just meant that I was making music, or at least sound, on my instrument.
-Somehow I would get better.
+Somehow I will get better.
 Right?

 Both practicing and playing music have their place, but if you want to get better quickly, practicing is where you should spend most of your time.